 Don’t let the name deceive you.
 The Lower School at Fort Lauderdale Preparatory School has nothing to do with status, and everything to do with academic growth and development.

-Our Lower School (Grades 1-6) at FLPS features mixed-aged groupings.
-Student learning groups are divided among first and second graders; third and fourth graders; fifth and sixth graders.
+Our Lower School (Grades K-6) at FLPS features mixed-aged groupings.
+Student learning groups are divided among high and lower skilled kindergartners, first and second graders; third and fourth graders and fifth and sixth graders.
 The students are paired by performance level in certain courses to build strong educational foundations.

 By mixing the age groups, students interact and learn in an environment similar to that of a typical family or neighborhood.
 It offers a twist on traditional instruction that helps young students develop academically and socially.